Armando (producer)

 Armando Gallop (sometimes written as Armando Gallup) (February 12, 1970 – December 17, 1996), who released material under his first name only, was an American house-music producer and DJ who was an early contributor to the development of acid house.

 Armando was born in Chicago to parents of Afro-Cuban descent.
 He was a star baseball player as a youngster before spinal meningitis put an end to his athletic aspirations.
 He became interested in dance music, organizing parties by age 16 and mixing on radio by age 17.
-He and Mike Dunn founded Musique Records and Warehouse Records in 1988, the latter releasing Armando's singles "151" and "Land of Confusion".
+He and Mike Dunn founded Muzique Records and Warehouse Records in 1988, the latter releasing Armando's singles "151" and "Land of Confusion".
 "Land of Confusion" became a transatlantic club hit in Chicago as well as in Britain, where it influenced their early acid-house scene.
 He also produced Warehouse releases from Ron Trent, DJ Rush, and Robert Armani.